jimburton/CI505/labs/week1/Week1.md

 Ok, one module loaded.
 ghci>
 ```

-Note that this command has loaded the Haskell script `Week1.hs`, which is currently empty into `ghci`.
+Note that this command has loaded the Haskell script `Week1.hs`, which
-You can type any Haskell expression into the `ghci` "REPL" (Read-Eval-Print-Loop) and it will be evaluated.
+is currently empty, into `ghci`.
+You can type any Haskell expression
+into the `ghci` "REPL" (Read-Eval-Print-Loop) and it will be
-Enter a list of the integers from 1 to 10 using the range syntax:
+evaluated.
+Enter a list of the integers from 1 to 10 using the range
+syntax:

 ```
 λ> [1..10]